8ta4/blog/drafts/Best Speech-to-Text APIs in 2024.md

 There are a few potential solutions:

-- A hybrid API that captures and sends audio incrementally like streaming, but only finalizes transcriptions at logical breakpoints like the end of sentences.
+- A hybrid API that captures audio incrementally like streaming, but only finalizes transcriptions at the end of sentences.

 - Local on-device transcription to eliminate network latency.